nunzayin/mvec.h/README.md

 - Return values of some functions
 - Undefined behavior conditions in function descriptions

-The points mentioned above can though be used to build proper safety checks that cover most of the UB conditions on top of the library.
+The conditions mentioned above can though be used to build on top of the library proper safety checks that cover most of the UB conditions.